nerun/remastersys/README.md

 * Improved man pages.
 * Removed plymouth, but can be reinserted it in the future.
 * Changed gksu/gksudo to sudo.
-* Dependencies included: live-config-systemd, syslinux-utils, zstd.
+* Dependencies included: live-config-systemd, syslinux-utils, sudo, zstd.
 * Dependencies excluded: memtest86+ and xresprobe.

 ## Current state